wanx-troopers/wanx-troopers.github.io/svi.md

 [Color Mathcing](extensions.md#color-matching) has been successfully applied to mask whatever little inconsistency was left behind by two extensions using `SVI 2.0 Pro`.

+`empty_frames_pad_image` parameter has been added to `WanVideo ImageToVideo Encode` specifically to help build workflows with SVI LoRA-s.

 ## 2025.12.29

 > prompt following really suffers with SVI; using cfg or different Lora strengths may help;